Community-supported agriculture: History

 Since the 1980s, community supported farms have been organized throughout North America—mainly in New England, the Northwest, the Pacific coast, the Upper-Midwest and Canada.
 North America now has at least 13,000 CSA farms of which 12,549 are in the US according to the United States Department of Agriculture in 2007.
-The rise of CSAs seems to be correlated with the increase in awareness of the environmental movement in the United States.
+The rise of CSAs seems to be correlated with the increase in awareness of the environmental movement in the United States, and because food acquisition from local sources can reduce greenhouse gas emissions, CSAs contribute to climate change mitigation.
 CSAs have even become popular in urban environments such as the New York City Coalition Against Hunger's CSA program that helps serve under-served communities.
 One of the largest subscription CSAs was Capay Inc. in Capay Valley, California which in 2010 delivered boxes to 13,000 customers a week as well as selling at 15 farmers markets, operating a retail store, and delivering special orders to restaurants.

 Urgenci, based in France, helps network together consumers and producers across Europe, the Mediterranean, and West Africa.

 CSA was introduced to China following a series of food safety scandals in the late 2000s.
 It was estimated that there were more than 500 CSA farms in China by 2017.
 They have been a critical force in the development of the organic and ecological farming in China.
 Chinese CSA farmers, researchers and civil society organizations gather annually at the national CSA symposium held since 2009.

 Much of the growth in women labour participation in agriculture is outside the "male dominated field of conventional agriculture".
 In community supported agriculture women represent 40 percent of farm operators.

 International

-Even if the systems of community-supported agriculture vary in different countries, there are a number of umbrella-organizations connecting the farms.
-In the United States the governmental program SARE offered grants for research and education projects that advance sustainable agricultural practices like CSA.
+Although the systems of community-supported agriculture vary in different countries, there are a number of umbrella organizations connecting the farms.
+In the United States the governmental Sustainable Agriculture Research and Education (SARE) program offer grants for research and education projects that advance sustainable agriculture practices such as CSA.

-In Germany and Austria the CSA groups founded the Bundesnetzwerk Solidarische Landwirtschaft (Federal Network of CSA-farms) in 2011.
+In Germany and Austria, CSA groups founded the Bundesnetzwerk Solidarische Landwirtschaft (Federal Network of CSA-farms) in 2011.